-- 560.1.
-Due to the necessity for site walks and site analysis, the Planning Commission Chairperson, or the Planning Commission if it decides to act, may delay Conceptual Plan review, or Preliminary Plat review, if snow cover or inclement weather restricts site walks and analysis. - 560.2.
-In the event that the Planning Commission agenda is full for one or more months, an Applicant may submit a written request with an application fee to reserve a space on the next available Planning Commission agenda. - 560.3.
-The Planning Commission Chairperson shall provide at least 30 minutes on the Planning Commission agenda for each stage of Application review.
-The Chairperson may increase the time on the Planning Commission agenda which is necessary to review the Application based upon the size of the proposed subdivision and proposed deviations from subdivision standards.
+Due to the necessity for site walks and site analysis, the Planning Commission Chairperson, or the Planning Commission if it decides to act, may delay Conceptual Plan review, or Preliminary Plat review, if snow cover or inclement weather restricts site walks and analysis.

-562. TIMING FOR APPLICATION MATERIALS AND NOTICES

-- The Applicant shall submit all required subdivision application materials according to the schedules below.
-The Town Manager and/or Planner may accept an application after the deadline if adequate review can still be performed. - A. Conceptual plan materials shall be submitted at least twenty-five (25) days prior to a regular meeting of the Planning Commission. - B. Preliminary Plat materials shall be submitted at least forty-five (45) days prior to a regular meeting of the Planning Commission. - C. Final Plat materials shall be submitted at least twenty-five (25) days prior to a regular meeting of the Planning Commission. - D. Final Plat materials shall be submitted at least twenty-five (25) days prior to a regular Board of Trustees meeting.

-- Notice of a public hearing to review the Conceptual Plan shall be sent by first class mail by the Applicant to all property owners according to the county assessor's records within 200 feet, including public rights of way at least twenty (20) days prior to a hearing and shall be posted at the regular places of posting and published in the designated official paper of record at least ten (10) days prior to the date of the Public Hearing.
+- 560.2 In the event that the Planning Commission agenda is full for one or more months, an Applicant may submit a written request with an application fee to reserve a space on the next available Planning Commission agenda. - 560.3 The Planning Commission Chairperson shall provide at least 30 minutes on the Planning Commission agenda for each stage of Application review.
+The Chairperson may increase the time on the Planning Commission agenda which is necessary to review the Application based upon the size of the proposed subdivision and proposed deviations from subdivision standards. - 562.
+TIMING FOR APPLICATION MATERIALS AND NOTICES (ORD.
+No. 2022-06, § 562, 06-15-22) - 562.1 The Applicant shall submit all required subdivision application materials according to the schedules below. - A. Conceptual plan materials shall be submitted at least forty-five (45) days prior to a regular meeting of the Planning Commission. - B. Preliminary Plat materials shall be submitted at least sixty-five (65) days prior to a regular meeting of the Planning Commission. - C. Final Plat materials shall be submitted at least forty-five (45) days prior to a regular meeting of the Planning Commission. - D. Final Plat materials shall be submitted at least thirty-five (35) days prior to a regular Board of Trustees meeting. - Notice of a public hearing to review the Conceptual Plan shall be sent by first class mail by the Applicant to all property owners according to the county assessor's records within two hundred (200) feet, including public rights of way at least twenty (20) days prior to a hearing and shall be posted at the regular places of posting and published in the designated official paper of record at least ten (10) days prior to the date of the Public Hearing.
 The notice shall be in the form acceptable to Town.
 The Applicant shall provide the Town of Rico with a certification of mailing. - Notices of Preliminary Plat and Final Plat review shall be mailed to all property owners within 200 feet of the subject property and posted and published in the designated official paper of record at least 10 days prior to the public hearing review date.